Marak/roles.js/Readme.md

 #roles.js

-##
+## features
+- really simple and intuitive JSON based role management
+- flexible API
+- no session support,
+- no database support
+- no router support,
+- no orm support
+- no requirements

-completely decoupled from any authentication/routing/orm/database/whatever. roles.js will handle your roles, you can handle the rest.
+### decoupled javascript - roles.js just handles your roles, you handle the rest!

 ##users
 users is an array of unique usernames. the names can be numbers or UUIDs if you please, as long as they are unique.